Rexton Hearing Aids Review

 Rexton Apps and Accessories

-Even the best hearing aid technology can’t completely overcome the negative effects of distance, background noise, and reverberation on your ability to hear and understand speech.
+Even the best hearing aid technology can’t completely overcome the negative effects of distance, background noise, and reverberation.
 Rexton offers a wide range of hearing assistive technology (HAT) accessories to assist you in more challenging settings and improve the overall user experience.
-Your hearing care provider can help you find the right accessories so that you can hear your best in difficult settings.
+Your hearing care provider can help you find the right accessories to hear your best in difficult settings.

 Rexton App

 The Rexton App is available for both iPhone and Android smartphones with Bluetooth connectivity.
 It’s your all-in-one remote that controls functions like volume, program change, and microphone pattern.
 The features available to you in the app will depend on the hearing aid that you choose.
-In my experience, the app is simple, but it could use a bit of a design upgrade.
+In my experience, the app is simple, but it could use a bit of a design upgrade to make it easier to use for less tech-savvy seniors.

 Rexton App